Boxing legends get behind little Liam's appeal

 "It was very difficult because before he got leukaemia he was a perfectly fit and healthy boy."

-Richie says: "Liam is just like Joe Calzaghe in that he is a fighter through and through and a true champion to everyone helping him.
+Richie said: "Liam is just like Joe Calzaghe in that he is a fighter through and through and a true champion to everyone helping him.

 "I asked Joe to sign the glove to help out and he was only to glad to do so.